51Degrees/specifications/device-detection-specification/part3/required-examples.md

 ### Data Update

-Examples should illustrate updating an on-premise data source both by access to remote servers and by direct update of a file store location.
+Examples will need to illustrate updating an on-premise data source both by access to remote servers and by direct update of a file store location.

 The data update service has a range of options available.
-Implementors should illustrate:
+Implementors SHOULD illustrate:

 - file system watcher
 - remote update polling